vazco/uniforms/docs/faq.md

 There are two most common issues causing this problem:

-1. The component calling this function does not have a Form component above it anywhere in the component tree.
-To fix
+1. **The component calling this function does not have a Form component above it anywhere in the component tree.**

-   this, wrap this component within a parent Form component (does not have to be direct).
+   To fix this, wrap this component within a parent Form component (does not have to be direct).

-2. There are multiple versions of `uniforms` installed in your `node_modules`.
-This usually happens when you have
+2. **There are multiple versions of `uniforms` installed in your `node_modules`**.

-   more than one version of the core `uniforms` package installed which can happen when you have a mismatch of

-   versions between any of your `uniforms` related dependencies.
-Ensure all your versions are matching,
+   This usually happens when you have installed more than one version of the core `uniforms` package.
+It can happen when you have a mismatch of versions between any of your `uniforms` related dependencies.

-   clean any `node_modules` directories and reinstall dependencies to resolve this error.
+   Ensure all your versions match, clean any `node_modules` directories and reinstall dependencies to resolve this error.